The Virginia Beach Premier Medical Newsletter

 If you will be traveling to a foreign country, make sure you have received all the vaccinations you need well in advance of your trip.

+Vaccines are the best way of preventing certain diseases that are endemic in other countries from affecting you – diseases like hepatitis, typhoid fever, yellow fever, diphtheria, anthrax and others.
+In addition to vaccines, you may also need certain other medications to prevent malaria or traveler’s diarrhea.
 You should also make sure you’ve had all the usual vaccines against flu, pneumococcal pneumonia, measles, mumps, chicken pox, tetanus and pertussis that you would normally receive regularly living in this country.

 It may take several weeks or months before the vaccines that you receive become effective in your system.
 You should, therefore, see your travel medicine specialist at least 8-12 weeks before your planned departure.
-We like to use Passport Health at 757-395-1345 for our travel medicine consultants.

 iPhone and iPad Apps